Duncanma/Blog/content/Blog/new-blog-performance.md

  - Blogging
  - Coding
  - Performance
-draft: true
 ---
-Moving over to a new blog engine is not a simple task.
+Moving over to a new blog engine ([Hugo](https://gohugo.io/)) is not a simple task.
 I had to extract out my approximately 1000 blog posts from WordPress as Markdown, fix up all their metadata, and then start fixing all of the HTML that was mangled into a weird mix of markdown and HTML.
 The overall goal seemed worth all of this work:

 * Clean HTML
 * High performance
 * Low cost site

+>The process of moving my content, getting hosted in a new place, configuring the CDN, and setting up a process to automatically publish whenever I updated the source all took a fair bit of time, but I'm not going to dig into those details in this post.

+Once I had it up and running, I decided to evaluate the performance compared to the old site and then spend some time trying to make it as fast as I could.

+## My performance testing process

 Whenever I'm looking at performance tuning, I follow a fairly simple pattern.
 I measure to figure out what's slow and then I try to make that specific thing faster and/or try to do it less.
 Repeat as necessary.

-## What am I testing?

 As a starting point, I decided to get rid of a bunch of unnecessary things by going with a static site.
-That means, in a standard "user goes to page" scenario, no WordPress php code runs and no database needs to be accessed.
+That means, in a standard "user goes to page" scenario, no server code runs and no database needs to be accessed.
 That alone should make a huge difference in both the actual time that it takes for a single page to be generated, returned to the browser and rendered and also in the overall amount of work happening on our server.

-Reducing the page load time is good for the user, reducing the amount of work done is good for **our** budget and scalability.
+Reducing the page load time is good for the user, reducing the amount of work done on the server is good for **our** budget and scalability.

 My goal was to try to make this new version as fast as possible, while working in a very methodical way.
-I want to know that I'm makings better, so I start by comparing the existing site (WordPress) to my newly published static site (generated HTML, hosted in an [Azure Static website](https://docs.microsoft.com/azure/storage/blobs/storage-blob-static-website), behind [the Azure CDN](https://docs.microsoft.com/azure/cdn/)).
+I want to know that I'm making things better, so I start by comparing the existing site (WordPress) to my newly published static site (generated HTML, hosted in an [Azure Static website](https://docs.microsoft.com/azure/storage/blobs/storage-blob-static-website), behind [the Azure CDN](https://docs.microsoft.com/azure/cdn/)) **before I make any changes**.

 For all of my tests, I'm using [this single blog post](/blog/content-taxonomy-musings/), and the same settings in [WebPageTest](https://webpagetest.org).
-Pick the location and connection speed that works for you, but make sure you are doing the same settings for every test.
+Pick the location and connection speed that works for you, but make sure you are using the same settings for every test.
 I always do 'First View and Repeat View' so that I can see what a 'cold' request looks like vs. one with some items in the cache.

 ## First test (baseline vs. WordPress)